The Benefits of a JAMS Failover Setup

-JAMS in a DR Site
+JAMS in a Disaster Recovery Site

 - The DR database is mirrored using SQL log shipping or mirroring services (also known as High Availability as of SQL 2012), and replication of the SQL DB takes place from Production to DR.

-- The Services on the Production scheduler must be brought down.
+- The services on the production Scheduler must be brought down.

-- The Failover table in the DR Database must be truncated to allow the DR Scheduler to gain control over its own Database.
+- The Failover table in the DR database must be truncated to allow the DR Scheduler to gain control over its own database.

-- The Scheduler will look to see if there is a JAMS GUID in the Failover table, and will not take control of the DB if another GUID is present.
+- The Scheduler will look to see if there is a JAMS GUID in the Failover table and will not take control of the DB if another GUID is present.

 - The services can be started on the DR Scheduler, and the DR Scheduler will execute Jobs using the replicated information in its own DB.